Assessment and testing

 We continuously assess how well children are learning to read so that we can identify early if children are struggling and put support in place.
 We do this in many different ways:

 - observation - listening to children read.
 Children are heard reading regularly by their class teacher.
-We have 'Guided Reading' sessions in which children of similar ability read the same text and discuss it, but children (particularly in Reception, Year 1 and Year 2) also read 1-1 to an adult each week.
+We have 'Whole Class Reading' sessions in which most children read the same text and discuss it, but children (particularly in Reception, Year 1 and Year 2) also read 1-1 to an adult each week.

 - phonics checks.
 Children's knowledge of sounds is assessed each half term so that they can be grouped according to their stage of learning, and any child not making the expected progress can be identified for 1-1 sessions to catch up.